maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Convenience function to add title, value and image to size groups.
 None size groups will be ignored.

-        :param title_size_group: A :class:`GtkSizeGroup` for the button title (main label), or None
+        :param title_size_group: A :class:`gtk.SizeGroup` for the button title (main label), or None
-        :param value_size_group: A :class:`GtkSizeGroup` group for the button value (secondary label), or None
+        :param value_size_group: A :class:`gtk.SizeGroup` group for the button value (secondary label), or None
-        :param image_size_group: A :class:`GtkSizeGroup` group for the button image, or None
+        :param image_size_group: A :class:`gtk.SizeGroup` group for the button image, or None

         .. versionadded 2.2